 In the years that we have lived in the UK, we venture over to France at least once per year.
 In 2020, despite all the restrictions, we managed a two week France road trip to the Loire and the Vendee (click here to read about that trip).
 And in 2019, which was pre-Bongo, we spent a month travelling around France with our Vango air tent (click here to read about that trip).
 And there have been many more trips before this and in between.

 But this 6 week camper road trip in France was the longest we’ve spent in France in one go, and was honestly the best.
 After 18 months of restrictions, lockdowns, tiers, and school closures, we had a renewed appreciation of travel.
-I cried when we finally got on that ferry at Dover.
+I cried when we finally arrived to Dover Port for the ferry to Calais.
 I cried again when we cycled through the Alps on that first day.
 I cried again when I saw my boys on stage singing French songs with their new French pals from kids club.
 And I cried again on the ferry home, knowing how lucky we had been to have experienced such an amazing summer together, and that travel was still uncertain for the foreseeable.

 Jumping through all the hoops to get to France (and back!) and dealing with all the pre-trip anxiety as we witnessed Boris and Macron bicker on the news, was absolutely worth it.